Bismark Ubah

-Bismark Storne Ebuka Ubah (born 5 January 1994) is a Nigerian professional footballer who plays as an attacker for Royal Pari in Bolivia.
-Besides Nigeria, he has played in Venezuela and Bolivia.
+Bismark Storne Ebuka Ubah (born 5 January 1994) is a Nigerian professional footballer who plays as a forward for Bolivian club Independiente Petrolero.
+Besides his native Nigeria, he has played in Venezuela, Bolivia and Armenia.

 Career

 After joining a professional team at the age of 15, Ubah signed for Tucanes de Amazonas in Venezuela, but eventually left due to the crisis there.
 From there, he signed for Bolivian side Oriente Petrolero, leaving after a change of head coach.

 In 2019, he signed for Deportivo FATIC in the Bolivian lower leagues.

 In 2020, he signed for Bolivian top flight outfit Club Atlético Palmaflor.
 In 2021, he signed for Real Potosí.